 Where there is a space in year 13 i.e. where there are fewer than [yy] pupils in the year group, the school will admit additional pupils up to this number using the oversubscription criteria set out below.]

-Pupils with an Education, Health and Care Plan or a Statement of Special Educational Needs (see note 1)
+Pupils with an Education, Health and Care Plan (see note 1)

-The admission of pupils with a statement of Special Educational Needs or an Education, Health and Care Plan is dealt with by a completely separate procedure.
-Children with a Statement of Special Educational Needs or Education, Health and Care Plan that names the school must be admitted.
+The admission of pupils with an Education, Health and Care Plan is dealt with by a completely separate procedure.
+Children with an Education, Health and Care Plan that names the school must be admitted.
 Where this takes place before the allocation of places under these arrangements this will reduce the number of places available to other children.

 Oversubscription Criteria